Cheapest Places To Live In Italy (21 Cities to Consider)

 Parma

 The average cost of living in Parma is $1,300.
-Parma is a small city, so it is easy to walk or cycle everywhere.
+Parma is a small city, so walking or cycling everywhere is easy.
 You’ll need to eat a lot of food to keep up your energy while walking.
 Fortunately, Parma is one of the best foodie destinations in Italy.

 Home to Parmigiano Reggiano cheese, it also offers many other delicacies.
 Aside from food, art and history are easy to find everywhere.
 They are present in the architecture and the people.